Through the Renewal and Reform programme, the whole Church has been striving to grow vocations to ministry.

 Why not encourage those with formal or informal mentoring experience to contact us about being an ordained vocations mentor?

-This project is still in development but anyone interested in having a mentor can register their interest.
+This project is still in development but anyone interested in having a mentor can already sign up here.